metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Arizona's offensive line failed in their run-blocking and pass protection discipline on a sequence of four plays, killing a promising drive.

 On a late-game drive, Tampa Bay only saw success on a scramble from Jameis on a 3rd-and-long situation and two chain-moving throws to receivers NOT named Mike Evans.

+Arizona with the wicked fake punt to keep the drive alive.

+Kyler Murray is being given options on these plays.
+On one play, the rookie opted out of a wide receiver screen to throw a deep out route to Larry Fitzgerald.